 Debt Financing.
-A portion of the Capital Program project costs are expected to be financed with approximately \$7.3 billion of proceeds of Senior Bonds and Subordinate Obligations (including the Series 2019F Subordinate Bonds), as described below, approximately:
+A portion of the Capital Program project costs are expected to be financed with approximately \$7.2 billion of proceeds of Senior Bonds and Subordinate Obligations, as described below, approximately:

-- \$334.5 million of proceeds of the Series 2019F Subordinate Bonds; - \$3.4 billion of proceeds of previously issued Senior Bonds and Subordinate Obligations; - \$2.8 billion of proceeds of Additional Senior Bonds; and - \$744.5 million of proceeds of Additional Subordinate Obligations.
+- \$3.7 billion of proceeds of previously issued Senior Bonds and Subordinate Obligations; - \$2.8 billion of proceeds of Additional Senior Bonds; and - \$744.5 million of proceeds of Additional Subordinate Obligations.